- Plenty of varied lesson content

 French was one of the first foreign languages I attempted to learn way back in college.

 I took private classes at the time and even did a few immersion trips to France over the years following.

-    One thing I quickly discovered is that French is a language where learning resources abound – there’s never a shortage of choices when it comes to purchasing a French book or course.
+One thing I quickly discovered is that French is a language where learning resources abound – there’s never a shortage of choices when it comes to purchasing an online French course or book.
 Compare this to other languages where resources are hard to find and it’s great.

 But the problem is that when you have so many options, deciding which ones are quality and which ones aren’t isn’t easy.

 Or perhaps it’s just a matter of finding the French resource that suits your own learning style.